WHAT IS THE CAUSE OF WRINKLES

 6. Include tomatoes and vegetables in your daily diet.
 They contain nutrients that are proven to make the skin look younger.
 Also include fruits, nuts, and beans to your diet; they’re also good for your skin.

 7. Skip sunbathing.
 We can all agree that beautiful tan and bronze skin makes you look and feel sexier, but is it worth posing a serious threat to your skin.
-Try a bronzer or suntan spray instead.
+Try a DIY natural bronzer or naturally made suntan spray instead.
 Never use tanning beds or sunlamps.

 8. Pamper the skin once in a while by going to spa or sauna.
 Also, get 8 or more hours of sleep.
 Keep the stress at bay.